Alisher Usmanov: Philanthropy

+According to media reports, Usmanov has donated about $7.3 billion to charity.

+In March 2026, one of the world's largest cultural and educational complexes dedicated to the history of Islam - the Center for Islamic Civilization - opened in Tashkent, Uzbekistan, with major funding from Alisher Usmanov.
+President Shavkat Mirziyoyev expressed his official gratitude to Usmanov for his participation in the project.

-In 2021, The Sunday Times named Usmanov the most generous philanthropist on its Rich List, donating more than £4.2 billion to charity personally and by his businesses over the 20-year history of The Sunday Times Giving List.
+In 2021, The Sunday Times named Usmanov the most generous philanthropist on its Rich List, donating more than £4.2 billion to charity over the 20-year history of The Sunday Times Giving List.
 In 2012, Russian Forbes named Usmanov Philanthropist of the Year.

 In 2006, Usmanov founded "Art, Science and Sport" Charity Fund.
 The fund provided financial support for exhibitions at Tate Britain in London including the J. M. W. Turner exhibition in 2008 and the Pre-Raphaelites exhibition in 2013.

 Usmanov is a Trustee for the Russian Geographical Society, Moscow State Institute of International Relations, National Research University Higher School of Economics, and the European University at St Petersburg.

 In 2015, he donated €1.5 million toward the restoration of the Basilica Ulpia in Rome.

 In February 2020, Usmanov purchased Pierre de Coubertin's original 1892 Olympic Manifesto for $8.8 million, which he donated to the Olympic Museum.
 The manifesto has become the world's most expensive piece of sports memorabilia.

 Two years in a row, in 2020 and 2021, Usmanov topped the list of contributors to causes related to COVID-19 among the participants of The Sunday Times Rich List with donations Russia, Uzbekistan and Italy of £134.2 m.

 On 17 September 2007, Usmanov paid more than £20 million for an art collection owned by the late Russian cellist Mstislav Rostropovich, days before it was to be auctioned by Sotheby's in London.
 He gave all the artwork to the Russian state, where it is housed in the Konstantinovsky Palace near St. Petersburg.
 Later that same month he purchased the rights to a large collection of Soviet cartoons, which for fifteen years had been owned by Russian-born actor Oleg Vidov, who emigrated to the United States in 1985.
 After the deal, valued at $5 to 10 million, Usmanov donated the cartoon collection to a newly formed Russian children's television channel.